Impact of scissors-correction schemes on first-principles calculations of second-harmonic generation in ultraviolet nonlinear-optical crystals: Computational Details

 Using the converged Kohn--Sham wave functions, we carried out optical calculations on the same $k$-point meshes but included additional unoccupied states to compute momentum-matrix elements, as required by the sum-over-states and sum-rule frameworks.
-The numbers of occupied (total) bands used for BBO, LBO, CBO, CLBO, KBBF, LCPO, P-KDP, F-KDP, and BNPO were 120 (569), 80 (492), 96 (724), 88 (453), 24 (162), 48 (269), 40 (904), 40 (1364), and 88 (525), respectively.
+The numbers of occupied (total) bands used for BBO, LBO, CBO, CLBO, KBBF, LCPO, P-KDP, F-KDP, and BNPO were 120 (569), 80 (492), 96 (724), 88 (453), 24 (162), 48 (269), 40 (904), 40 (1374), and 88 (629), respectively.
 For P-KDP, F-KDP, and BNPO, we further varied the $k$-point mesh and the number of unoccupied bands to quantify numerical convergence; these results are discussed in Sec.~\ref{sec:results}.

 In the VASP and GPAW cross-checks, Brillouin-zone integrations used Monkhorst--Pack meshes including the $\Gamma$ point.
 In GPAW, calculations were performed in plane-wave mode with a kinetic-energy cutoff of 700~eV and $k$-point meshes of $8\times8\times8$ for F-KDP, $13\times13\times13$ for P-KDP, and $8\times8\times8$ for BNPO.
 Van der Waals corrections were not included in the GPAW cross-check.
 Default numerical precision settings were used.
 Specifically, self-consistency was enforced through simultaneous convergence of the total energy, electron density, and Kohn--Sham eigenstates.
 The maximum change in total energy over the last three electronic iterations was required to be below $5\times10^{-4}$~eV per valence electron.
 The maximum integral of the absolute change in the electron density was required to be below $1\times10^{-4}$ electrons per valence electron.
 The maximum integral of the absolute change in the eigenstates was required to be below $4\times10^{-8}$~eV$^{2}$ per valence electron.
-For the momentum-matrix calculations in GPAW, 1000 bands were included in all cases.
+For the momentum-matrix calculations in GPAW, 1010 bands were included for P-KDP and F-KDP, and 1084 bands were included for BNPO.